-In 2010, the California Legislature passed and the Governor signed the Student Transfer Achievement Reform Act, also known as Senate Bill 1440.
-This joint initiative with the California Community Colleges and California State University facilitates the transition from California Community Colleges to California State Universities by guaranteeing that students who complete the Associate Degree for Transfer are able to transfer to a CSU campus and further guarantees that students be required to take no more than 60 additional semester units to graduate.
+In 2010, the California Legislature passed, and the Governor signed, the Student Transfer Achievement Reform Act, also known as Senate Bill 1440.
+This joint initiative between the California Community Colleges (CCC) and California State University (CSU) facilitates the transition from CCC to CSU by guaranteeing that students who complete the Associate Degree for Transfer are able to transfer to a CSU campus.
+It further guarantees that students be required to take no more than 60 additional semester units to graduate.
 The two systems have worked together to approve the framework for associate degrees for transfer open to community college students wanting to participate in the program.

-In the development and maintenance of the Associates Degree for Transfer (AD-T), the Transfer Model Curriuclum (TMC) is the template on which these degrees are modeled.
-When it comes to knowing the parameters of a TMC in the development of an AD-T, the AO is arguably the most knowledgeable faculty or staff member at the college.
+In the development and maintenance of the Associates Degree for Transfer (AD-T), the Transfer Model Curriculum (TMC) is the template on which these degrees are modeled.
+The TMC template is a prescriptive guide of required courses and restricted electives developed in collaboration between CSU and CCC discipline faculty.